zaiisao/Documentation/en/Interactive Broadcast/start_live_android.md

 ### 7. Set the local video view

-After setting the channel profile and user role, set the local video view before joining the channel so that the broadcaster can see the local video in the broadcast.
+After setting the channel profile and user role, set the local video view before joining the channel so that the host can see the local video in the live streaming.
 Follow these steps to configure the local video view:

 1. Call the `enableVideo` method to enable the video module.
 2. Call the `createRendererView` method to create a SurfaceView object.